ZJZAC/ZJZAC.github.io/_pages/about.md

 # 🔥 News
+- *2025.03*: &nbsp;🎉🎉 One paper is accepted to TDSC.
+Congrats to Meng Tong!
 - *2025.02*: &nbsp;🎉🎉 I am appointed as the Innovation Lead at CFAR, A*STAR.
 Congrats to myself, Fighting!
 - *2025.02*: &nbsp;🎉🎉 Two papers are accepted to CVPR 2025.
 Congrats to Yue Cao and Xuecheng Wu!
 - *2025.02*: &nbsp;🎉🎉 One paper is accepted to TMM.
 Congrats to Shuai Li!